-Welcome to the Department of Medicine at John H. Stroger Jr. Hospital formerly known as a Cook County Hospital.
+Welcome to the Web site of the Department of Medicine at John H. Stroger Jr. Hospital formerly known as a Cook County Hospital.

 Stroger Hospital is part of the Cook County Bureau of Health Services, the largest component of the safety net for health care in Chicago and suburban Cook County.
 The hospital is located in the Illinois Medical District on Chicago’s Near West Side, adjacent to Rush Medical College.
 Cook County and Rush are academic partners in medical education and research.

 Members of the Department faculty serve as attending physicians for the large majority of ward teams on the hospital’s Medicine service.
 Department faculty typically have their clinical practices at community-based health centers operated by the Ambulatory and Community Health Network of Cook County.
 Faculty members also precept housestaff at the General Medicine Clinic of Fantus Health Center, next door to the hospital building.

 Practicing Real Life Medicine.
 Caring for patients in need, regardless of ability to pay, has been the tradition of Cook County Hospital (CCH) for more than a century.
 With over 450 beds and nearly 100 outpatient clinics, CCH is the primary public provider of comprehensive medical services for the people of metropolitan Chicago.